shrey2003/M-GPT/README.md

 - Munshi was developed by Shreya Mishra.
 - This project uses the [OpenAI API](https://openai.com/api/) for natural language processing and response generation.
 - The user interface is built using [Streamlit](https://streamlit.io/).
-- Speech recognition is powered by [SpeechRecognition](https://pypi.org/project/SpeechRecognition/).(to be updated)
+- Speech recognition is powered by [SpeechRecognition](https://pypi.org/project/SpeechRecognition/).
 - Image recognition is powered by [Pillow](https://pillow.readthedocs.io/en/stable/).(to be updated)

 ## License